cloudfoundry-attic/garden-windows-release/docs/BUILDING.md

-# Building Diego Windows MSI
+# Building Garden Windows

-This document goes over the steps required to build the msi from source
+This document goes over the steps required to build Garden Windows from source.

 ## Requirements